 Achmad Syarif Hidayat

-Achmad is a master degree student in the Global Course of Engineering and Science at Shibaura Institute of Technology.
+Achmad is a Master’s degree student in the Global Course of Engineering and Science at Shibaura Institute of Technology.
 He gained his bachelor’s degree in Engineering Physics from Institut Teknologi Sepuluh Nopember, Indonesia.
-Under the supervision of Prof. Rzeznicka, he is conducting research on a smartphone-based fluorescence detection system which aims to detect potassium-ion concentration in human blood.
-The detection is based on two-photon excitation fluorescence spectroscopy which is enhanced by metal-ion probe.
+Under the supervision of Prof. Rzeznicka, he is conducting research on a smartphone-based fluorescence detection system that aims to detect potassium-ion concentration in human blood.
+The detection is based on two-photon excitation fluorescence spectroscopy which is enhanced by the metal-ion probe.
+Moreover, at the surface chemistry laboratory, he learns about Tip-enhanced Raman spectroscopy (TERS), Surface-enhanced Raman Spectroscopy (SERS), and scanning tunneling microscopy (STM), which are used to characterize materials at the nanoscale.
+On the last February 2019, he participated also in Global Project-Based Learning (GPBL), and conducting research at Max Planck Institute for Polymer Research, Mainz, Germany.
+He examined the Dithiooxamide raman signature on a copper surface in air and alkaline solution.
+This work is conducted for the study of Dithiooxamide as an active material of Lithium-air batteries in our laboratory.